 However, if in the coming year after one’s visit the family will have bad luck, they don’t invite the same person to be a polaznik again.

-Christmas is a holiday for small animals, too
+Christmas is also a holiday for small animals in Northern Europe

 In Denmark, tradition says you have to give animals a small treat on Christmas Eve.
 So, before heading to the Christmas Eve dinner, some people go for a walk in the park and feed the birds.
 If they’re lucky enough to live by the woods, they leave out some food for small animals.